29 Apr Kyoto Railway Museum – Kyoto with kids

 The Kyoto Railway Museum can also be reached by a short bus ride from kyoto Station.

 After entering, you first come to the museum promenade.
 This area is designed to represent train station platforms.
 On display are three trains including Japan’s first bullet train, The O-series shinkansen, launched in 1964.

-Also part of the exhibition are dining and sleeping cars.
+Also, part of the exhibition is dining and sleeping cars.
 Some trains and cars can be entered to view the interiors and you are even able to walk underneath one.

 There are a lot of hands-on displays that kids would enjoy as well as adults.
 There is also a play area for children with track and trains and the front end of a large play shinkansen.
 It was here a lovely mother handed over a band-aid from her bag.

 After the incident, we made our way outside and I completely forgot there was a third floor to the museum.
 From the third floors open-air deck, you can get a wonderful view over Kyoto along with the train lines in front.
 I have seen numerous photos of the view with bullet trains passing by.
 Very disappointed we missed out on the opportunity ourselves.

 There are a number of steam locomotives located outside the museum.
 The main attraction is the turntable in the centre.
 This rotates the trains and changes their direction.
 Visitors are able to board a steam locomotive for an extra fee.
 We came outside just as a steam train was ending a trip.
 It entered the turntable and slowly turned while being noisy and blowing smoke.
 We were too late for a ride but both boys loved watching it.
 We walked along the sheds, viewing the different steam locomotives.

 Exiting the museum is done through the museum shop, of course.
 However, this one is located within the former Nijo Station house.
 A beautiful wooden building from 1904.
 Relocated in 1997 from nearby Nijo Station, it is the oldest of its kind in Japan.